Associate in Arts Information Technology

 - Design, implement and evaluate computer-based systems, processes, components and programs.

-- Understand the professional, ethical, legal, security and social issues and responsibilities related to technology.
+- What can you do with an associate degree in IT: Understand the professional, ethical, legal and security issues related to technology.

 - Analyze the impact of computing on individuals, organizations and society.